Markdown and LaTeX#

 import numpy as np

-One can add syntax highlighting by specifying the programming language behind the first set of ```:
+You can add syntax highlighting by specifying the programming language after the opening triple backticks:

 import matplotlib.pyplot as plt